mhered/bumperbot/README.md

 ## Course 3 - Planning and navigation

 * Path planning: comparing different algorithms to plan trajectories to reach a desired location in the map
-* Obstacle avoidance: sense the environment constantly and adjust trajectory if there is an unexpected obstable
+* Obstacle avoidance: sense the environment constantly and adjust trajectory if there is an unexpected obstacle
 * Behaviour trees: more complex logics for flexible navigation techniques

 ## Course 4 - Vision and Perception